-Traditionally, parents worry about whether children are eating enough but based on the rise in childhood obesity (currently about 11% in Singapore), parents also have to be mindful of overeating AND eating the wrong types of foods.
+Traditionally, parents worry about whether children are eating enough but based on the rise in childhood obesity (2011 – 11% and updated in 2017 – increased to 13% in Singapore ), parents also have to be mindful of overeating AND eating the wrong types of foods.

 MarcieMom: Thank you Dr Chu for helping us in this series to clarify for parents how to feed our children.
 Firstly, in Singapore, we are familiar with the growth charts included in our child’s health booklet.
 Parents can work out the weight and height percentile of their child against the right chart for their age and gender.